-The course provides guided tours in the city centre that emphasize the stunning monuments such as the Ara Pacis, the Colosseum, the Pantheon and the grandiose archaeological area of Fori Imperiali.
+The course provides a guided tour in the city center that emphasizes the stunning monuments such as the Colosseum, the Pantheon, and the grandiose archaeological area of Fori Imperiali.

 - Provide a historical framework concerning the cultural heritage and the artistic universe of Rome;

 - Fostering critical and visual thinking skills that motivate students to reach a deeper level of active learning;